spdx/spdx-spec/docs/scope.md

 # Scope

-The System Package Data Exchange (SPDX®) specification defines an open standard for communicating bill of materials (BOM) information for different topic areas.
+The System Package Data Exchange™ (SPDX®) specification defines an open standard for communicating bill of materials (BOM) information for different topic areas.